Bridge in Singapore

 I loved the Singapore Zoo!

 The Singapore Zoo is a dream come true for animal lovers and families.
-This zoo is unlike any other—its design is so immersive that you’ll feel like you’re wandering through a jungle, meeting animals in their natural, open-air habitats.
+This zoo is unlike any other — its famous Open Concept design is so immersive that you’ll feel like you’re wandering through a jungle, meeting animals in their natural, open-air habitats.
+There are no bars, no cramped cages — just wide, naturalistic spaces where giraffes, elephants, and white tigers roam with remarkable freedom.

 Curious about how I spent an entire day exploring the Singapore Zoo?
 Click here to read my full experience!